ericsun95/Flying-High-Again/logbook/logs.md

 # LogBook

+## 09/23/2022 （Prepare CheckRide - Maneuver）

+- Power on Stall, power off stall, soft field take off
+- Clear on the landing runway
+- Need more practice to find the surrounding traffic

 ## 09/17/2022 （XC Solo Flight MQY -> 2M2 -> BGF -> MQY）
 Finally, I get all the time required for checkride.